 Joanna Wasik is an Associate Attorney at Mehri & Skalet.
 She litigates before federal district and appellate courts, state trial courts, and in administrative proceedings.
 Her work at the firm focuses primarily on anti-discrimination cases litigated on a class action basis under federal civil rights laws.
-She has experience representing clients who have faced discrimination on the basis of gender, pregnancy, race, as well as victims of sexual harassment and sexual assault.
+She has experience representing clients who have faced discrimination on the basis of gender, pregnancy, race, as well as individuals who have experienced sexual harassment.
 Ms. Wasik also represents prominent Iranian-American organizations and individuals in constitutional litigation challenging the federal government travel ban.

 In addition, Ms. Wasik works in the firm’s consumer protection, qui tam/whistleblower, and fair housing practice areas.